De-Embedding Techniques for Transmission Lines: An Application to Measurements of On-Chip Coplanar Traces

 In this paper, the de-embedding study presented in is extended from the simulation environment to the measurement environment; the three presented de-embedding methods are applied to measurements of on-chip coplanar traces for two different test ICs.
 Additionally, the Hybrid technique presented in is reformulated so that only two measurement standards are required, as opposed to three.
 The results of de-embedding the measurement data are discussed, as well as challenges with making the measurements.

-N. Erickson et al., "De-Embedding Techniques for Transmission Lines: An Application to Measurements of On-Chip Coplanar Traces," IEEE International Symposium on Electromagnetic Compatibility, pp. 660-666, Institute of Electrical and Electronics Engineers (IEEE), Aug 2014.
+N. Erickson et al., "De-Embedding Techniques for Transmission Lines: An Application to Measurements of On-Chip Coplanar Traces," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (2014, Raleigh, NC), pp. 660-666, Institute of Electrical and Electronics Engineers (IEEE), Aug 2014.

 2014 IEEE International Symposium on Electromagnetic Compatibility (2014: Aug.
 4-8, Raleigh, NC)